Getting Healthcare insurance in Saudi Arabia

-Settling abroad in your new home and figuring out your healthcare needs simultaneously can be quite stressful, but help is at hand; read along as we detail the options available to you.
+Settling abroad in your new home and figuring out your healthcare needs simultaneously can be quite stressful, but help is at hand; read along as we detail your options.
 Health insurance is mandatory in Saudi Arabia, easily accessible, and quite straightforward.
 So, put your feet up and read up on the health insurance types, options, and requirements available in Saudi Arabia.

-Our Little guide walks you through everything you need to know on the subject.
+Our Little guide walks you through everything you need to know.

 Health insurance and the healthcare system in Saudi Arabia

-Following are the key points you ‘must’ keep in mind when deciding what health cover will suit you the best; does it include dental work?
+The following are the key points you must keep in mind when deciding what health cover will suit you the best: Does it include dental work?
 Are maternity costs covered?
 What are your co-payments?
-The hospitals and clinics can you use?
+Which hospitals and clinics can you use?
 All of these are important considerations.
-Also, bear in mind that the insurance policies vary substantially in price, which can mean that some of the more affordable policies might not be accepted at popular or reputable hospitals and clinics as these would be more expensive too.

 Private health insurance coverage advantages.